cuongndc9/expo-boilerplate/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "Success is not how high you have climbed, but how you make a positive difference to the world." - Roy T. Bennett
+> "We may encounter many defeats but we must not be defeated." - Maya Angelou
 <!-- INSPIRATIONAL_QUOTE_END -->